zakcali/open-router/README.md

 - Upload an image and ask questions about it (vision)
 - Select among multiple vision-capable models from a dropdown
 - Get answers via the OpenRouter API using the official `openai` Python SDK (pointed at OpenRouter)
+- Download the text response as a Markdown file
+- Temporary files are automatically cleaned up on exit

 Repository: [zakcali/open-router](https://github.com/zakcali/open-router)
 Entry point: `openrouter-image-analysis.py`